timburr1/timburr1.github.io/_posts/2017-03-04-elements-of-scrum.md

 **Part II: What's Your Number?**
 Each player takes a turn, in which they may do any one of the following actions:
 * Place the next Fibonacci card above a story card, indicating where the next increase in story size occurs.
 * Move a Fibonacci card to a different story.
-(The move must preserve the order of the number cards, i.e. one must come beofer two, 13 before 21...)
+(The move must preserve the order of the number cards, i.e. one must come before two, 13 before 21...)
 * Move a story card, just as in part one.
 * Pass the turn to the next player.